domonik/RAPDOR/docs/source/dashboard.rst

    * - Value
      - Explanation
    * - ANOSIM R
      - The ANOSIM R Value ranges between -1 and 1.
-Proteins that show a different distribution upon RNAse treatment will have a higher R value (ideally 1).
+Proteins that show a different distribution upon RNase treatment will have a higher R value (ideally 1).
 This value can be used instead of a p-Value if you have a low number of replicates (approximately < 5).
    * - Mean Distance
      - Mean Jensen-Shannon-Distance between treated and untreated replicates.
 This is a measure of effect size of the treatment.
    * - shift direction
-     - The direction in which the protein shifts upon RNAse treatment.
+     - The direction in which the protein shifts upon RNase treatment.
-   * - RNAse False peak pos
+   * - RNase False peak pos
-     - The fraction of the control from which the largest shift in probability mass towards the RNAse treated samples is detected.
+     - The fraction of the control from which the largest shift in probability mass towards the RNase treated samples is detected.
-   * - RNAse True peak pos
+   * - RNase True peak pos
-     - The fraction from the RNAse from which the largest shift in probability mass towards the control samples is detected.
+     - The fraction from the RNase from which the largest shift in probability mass towards the control samples is detected.

 .. _rank-table:
 Rank Table